 Learn to Sea Kayak

-The course is set up for first time paddlers and those who have never had any formal instruction.
+The course is set up for paddlers who have never had any formal instruction.
 The aim of this class is to give you a good foundation in the knowledge and skills essential for safe and enjoyable paddling.
 Single kayak, paddle, PFD, spray deck, pump and splash jacket are provided.